 In 2023, Mother's Day in France takes place on June 4.

-This is the time of year when every flower in Paris seems to suddenly be in full bloom, making it a picture-perfect place to do something memorable for your mom - or for you, if you're the mom.
+This is the time of year when every flower in Paris seems to suddenly be in full bloom, making it a picture-perfect place to do find wonderful things to do on Mother's Day to celebrate your mom - or for you, if you're the mom.

 Traditional French Mother's Day celebrations involve flowers, food, and perhaps an outing - anything from a picnic in a park to a river cruise or a day trip excursion outside of the city.

-If you're visiting Paris on this special occasion, it can be fun to combine the French La Fête de Mère traditions with sightseeing and experiencing the city.
+If you're visiting Paris on this special occasion, it can be fun to combine La Fête de Mère traditions with sightseeing and experiencing the city.